andrewdisley/realchange-cms/hugo/content/privacy/_index.md

   Analytics tracking software.
 partners:
   body: >-
-    If your organisation provides support to people who are homeless in Oldham and you would like to discuss how to become an approved Real Change partner, please contact us at:
+    If your organisation provides support to people who are homeless in Guildford and you would like to discuss how to become an approved Real Change partner, please contact us at:

-    Email: info@realchangeoldham.co.uk
+    Email: info@realchangeguildford.co.uk
   heading: Want to become a Partner?
 ---